 As for most designs that I do, the design philosophy of the design solution that I create revolves around creating a livable environment for the family both currently (as described by them) and in the future.
 Thus the design solution would ensure that the house has the capacity to evolve with the family as their lifestyle needs evolve too.

-Two design options were created and presented to the Gordon Park home owners.
+Two Gordon Park 1930s home renovation design options were created and presented to the homeowners.